n7tae/mrefd/README.md

 Use your favorite editor to edit mrefd.cfg.
 This file contains comments so it should be obvious what values need changing.

+### Debugging support

+You can build mrefd with debugging support simply by creating an empty file, `touch debug`.

+Turn off debugging support with `rm debug`.
+Debugging support is a compiled feature, so if you turn it off or on, you need to do a `make clean` and `make` after changing this feature.
+If mrefd is running, you also need to uninstall/reinstall mrefd.

 ### Compling and installing your system

 After you have written your configutation files, you can build and install your system: